ibrokethecloud/tutorials/logging.md

 This document hopefully shows how easy it is to setup a logging stack of your choice using the wide variety of community curated helm charts.

-This documented is intended to be a quick start reference guide as we used most of the common defaults.
+This document is intended to be a quick start reference guide as we used most of the common defaults.

 For production grade logging stacks, the users need to decide on factors such as:
 * log retention duration